NCAA Soccer Rules Practice Test

 Question: 1 / 400

-What type of kick is awarded for a foul committed outside the penalty area?
+What type of card is issued for serious foul play?

 Get further explanation with Examzify DeepDiveBeta